Cooperative Flexibility Exchange: Fair and Comfort-Aware Decentralized Resource Allocation: Experimental Evaluation

 \subsection{Simulation environment}

 The energy management scenario in this study uses a dataset derived by disaggregating simulated zonal power transmission data for the Pacific Northwest \cite{dataset}.
-The detailed power consumption profiles for 1,000 residential users are analysed, each modeled as an agent.
+The detailed power consumption profiles for 1,000 residential consumers are analysed, each modeled as an agent.
 The energy consumption data is recorded at five-minute intervals over a 12-hour period.
 Consequently, each energy plan consists of $d=144$ time slots.

 For each agent, k=10 feasible energy plans are generated.
 To evaluate the proposed multi-agent coordination mechanism, a series of simulations is conducted using this dataset.
 For each simulation, the process is run over 50 iterations.
 A total of 10 simulation runs are performed to assess the consistency and robustness of the results.

+The implementation of the proposed framework, including the I-EPOS optimization and the slot exchange mechanism, is publicly available in an open-source GitHub repository.
+The repository includes all software dependencies, and configuration files required to reproduce the reported results and figures.
+Detailed instructions for running the experiments and regenerating the plots are provided in the repository documentation.